Violet Ranney Lang

-Violet Ranney "Bunny" Lang (married name Phillips, 11 May 1924 – 29 July 1956) was an American poet and playwright.
+Violet Ranney "Bunny" Lang (married name Phillips, May 11, 1924 – July 29, 1956) was an American poet and playwright.
+She was a co-founder of the Poet's Theatre in Cambridge, Massachusetts, and a friend of several noteworthy writers of the New York School, especially Frank O'Hara.

 Biography

+Violet Ranney Lang was born into a wealthy Boston family, the youngest of six daughters of Malcolm and Ethel Lang, who raised their family at 209 Bay State Road.
+Her father was Malcolm Burrage Lang (1881–1972), a 1902 Harvard graduate who was an organist and director of music at King's Chapel, Boston.
+Her mother was Ethel Ranney Lang, whose father Fletcher Ranney was a Boston lawyer.

-Born into a wealthy Boston family, Violet R. Lang was a debutante who began college at the University of Chicago but dropped out to join the Canadian Women's Army Corps in World War II.
-After the war, she was an editor for the Chicago Review (founded in 1946) and published some of her work in Chicago's Poetry: A Magazine of Verse.
+She attended Hannah More Academy in Maryland.
+A debutante, she entered the University of Chicago in 1942, but remained only a few semesters to join the war effort.
+Too young for US military service, she joined the Canadian Women's Army Corps.
+After the war, she returned briefly to school and was an editor for the Chicago Review (founded in 1946).

 By 1950, Lang had returned to Cambridge, Massachusetts, where she became a friend of Frank O'Hara.
-At the Poets' Theatre she appeared, with John Ashbery, in the first production of O'Hara's play Try!
-Try!
-(1951).
+For a brief time in 1951 she performed as a dancer at the Old Howard burlesque house in Boston.
 Among the poets of the New York School, she was a close friend to Frank O'Hara, John Ashberry, and Kenneth Koch.
-For a brief time in 1951 she was a burlesque dancer in Boston.
-She picked up Gregory Corso on the streets of New York City and persuaded her friends in Cambridge to help him live on a dorm room floor in Harvard's Eliot House.
-Her play I Too Have Lived in Arcadia (1954) is based upon her love affair with the painter Michael Goldberg.
+She picked up Gregory Corso on the streets of New York City and persuaded her friends in Cambridge to help him live on the floor of a dorm room in Harvard's Eliot House.